A Full Life with Autism: From Learning to Forming Relationships to Achieving Independence

 This book will greatly help parents prepare for what lies ahead and know what their sons and daughters need to learn.
 Jeremy and Chantal each write from their own perspective and share practical information about different areas of life that can be difficult to navigate, including housing, employment, college, as well as social relationships.

-Temple Grandin, author of Thinking in Pictures and The Way I See It
+–Temple Grandin, author of Thinking in Pictures and The Way I See It

 This truly impressive book by Chantal Sicile-Kira and her son Jeremy, who is in his early 20s and autistic will serve as an invaluable resource not only for families who have a youngster or young adult with autism but also for the professionals who work with these families.
 A Full Life with Autism vividly brings to life not only the challenges and stresses faced by young adolescents and adults on the autism spectrum but also steps that can be taken to assist these individuals to become more independent, successful, and resilient.

-Robert Brooks, Ph.D., Faculty, Harvard Medical School, co-author of Raising Resilient Children with Autism Spectrum Disorders and The Power of Resilience: Achieving Balance, Confidence, and Personal Strength in Your Life.
+–Robert Brooks, Ph.D., Faculty, Harvard Medical School, co-author of Raising Resilient Children with Autism Spectrum Disorders and The Power of Resilience: Achieving Balance, Confidence, and Personal Strength in Your Life.

-Together, they walk the reader through the challenges of leaving home and establishing an independent life as an adult.
+If you are raising a teen with significant autistic challenges, you need to read A Full Life With Autism.
+If you have a young child who’s non verbal, you need to read A Full Life With Autism Chantal Sicile-Kira’s newest book is co-authored with her son Jeremy, who does not speak, but who writes eloquently and powerfully… Together, they walk the reader through the challenges of leaving home and establishing an independent life as an adult.
 The step by step manner in which they do this, and Jeremy’s calm and steady voice, will be very reassuring to readers.
 Topics discussed include making friends, romance, housing, college and finally, earning a living.
 I particularly like the way this book weaves both Chantal and Jeremy’s perspective into each story.
 In the latter part of the book, some chapters are also illustrated with stories from other families.
+This is a very practical guide that I highly recommend.

-Author of Look Me in the Eye and Be Different
+-John Elder Robison, Author of Look Me in the Eye and Be Different

 The transition into adult life is poorly understood and seldom researched in the field of autism.
 Jeremy and Chantal Sicile Kira have given us important lessons from their knowledge and experience.
 They write honestly and clearly and their book will be of great benefit to the thousands of other families who wish to support their loved one with dignity and respect.